Kevinm360/AI-Web-Scrapper/README.md

 - **VADER**: A sentiment analysis tool to evaluate customer reviews.
 - **HTML/CSS**: For structuring and styling the front-end.

+##Lemon Balm Products Summary:

+Top Products:
+- Highest-Rated Products:
+  1. Elire - Organic Lemon Balm Extract: Rating 5.0, with 24 reviews.
+  2. Lemon Balm Leaf Cut & Sifted Organic - Melissa officinalis: Rating 4.7, with 956 reviews.
+  3. Frontier Co-op Organic Cut & Sifted Lemon Balm: Rating 4.7, with 620 reviews.
+  4. Traditional Medicinals Tea, Organic Lemon Balm: Rating 4.7, with 40,007 reviews.
+  5. Lemon Balm - Melissa officinalis Dried Loose Leaf: Rating 4.7, with 294 reviews.

+- Most Reviewed Products:
+  1. Traditional Medicinals Tea, Organic Lemon Balm: 40,007 reviews with a rating of 4.7.
+  2. Lemon Balm (Herbal Tea): 20,000 reviews with a rating of 4.6.
+  3. HANDPICK, Lemon Balm Tea Bags (100 Herbal Tea Bags): 10,644 reviews with a rating of 4.4.

+Sentiment and Price Insights:
+- The correlation between price and sentiment score is -0.03, indicating a very weak negative relationship between price and sentiment.
+Higher price doesn't necessarily mean better sentiment.

+Common Descriptive Keywords:
+- The most frequent positive words used to describe these lemon balm products are:
+  - Taste (mentioned 12 times)
+  - Good (mentioned 11 times)
+  - Sleep (mentioned 6 times)
+  - Quality (mentioned 3 times)
+  - Anxiety (mentioned 3 times)

+Summary:
+Overall, lemon balm products are highly rated and reviewed, especially for their taste, quality, and positive effects on sleep and anxiety.
+Products like Traditional Medicinals Tea stand out with an overwhelming number of positive reviews.
+These products appear to be well-regarded for both their flavor and calming effects.
+"""

 ## Installation
 ### 1. Clone the Repository
 ```bash